2010–11 Syracuse Orange men's basketball team

 The 2010–11 Syracuse Orange men's basketball team represented Syracuse University in the 2010–11 NCAA Division I men's basketball season.
 The head coach was Jim Boeheim, serving for his 35th year.
-The team played its home games at the Carrier Dome in Syracuse, New York and are members of the Big East Conference.
-They finished the season 27–8, 12–6 in Big East play and lost in the semifinals of the 2011 Big East men's basketball tournament to Connecticut.
-They received an at-large bid in the 2011 NCAA Division I men's basketball tournament where they beat Indiana State in the second round before being upset in the third round by Marquette.
+The team played its home games at the Carrier Dome in Syracuse, New York and were members of the Big East Conference.
+They finished the season 27–8, 12–6 in Big East play, and lost in the semifinals of the 2011 Big East men's basketball tournament to Connecticut.
+They received an at-large bid to the 2011 NCAA Division I men's basketball tournament, where they beat Indiana State in the second round before being upset in the third round by Marquette.

 Due to NCAA sanctions, seven wins were vacated.

 Preseason

 Roster changes

 Syracuse graduated two starters from the previous year's team, shooting guard Andy Rautins and center Arinze Onuaku.
 In addition, junior forward Wes Johnson declared that he would enter the 2010 NBA draft.
 He was selected fourth overall by the Minnesota Timberwolves.